hcguersoy/cleanreg/README.md

 $ pip install requests
 ```

+Be sure to configure your registry server to allow deletion (see [https://docs.docker.com/registry/configuration/#/delete](https://docs.docker.com/registry/configuration/#/delete)).

 ## Usage

-Download the file *cleanref.py* or clone this repsitory to a local directory.
+Download the file *cleanreg.py* or clone this repsitory to a local directory.

 ```
 $ ./cleanreg.py -h